One thing I’ve learned about growth is that it’s a process.

 As your seed is planted, you water it with hard work and dedication in anticipation of blossoming and the process is littered with an array of circumstances: Pests, storms, weeds and pruning and when growing anything, love and care are imperative to the process.

 They come into your sacred space only to benefit from your growth.
 They feed off your growth, take what they need and in the process hurt you, sometimes unintentionally.
 You must be able to control the pests without killing them.
 Build resistance against them and forge forward.
 Pests will make you believe that you cannot grow.
 You don’t deserve to grow and will attempt to infect you with negativity and doubt.

-Your strength will be tested by your tenacity to grow in spite of these pests.
-Though you may not be able to stop them, you can mitigate the onslaught of an infection by building an immunity to fight them.
-Believing in yourself and the process, meditation, prayer and other selfcare practices to reinforce your confidence and focus are ways to vaccinate against pests.
+Your strength will be tested by your tenacity to grow in spite of these pests and though you may not be able to stop them, you can mitigate the onslaught of infection by building an immunity to fight them.
+Believing in yourself and the process, meditation, prayer and other self-care practices to reinforce your confidence and focus are ways to vaccinate against pests.

 Like pests, you cannot stop storms from coming through.

 Accepting and experiencing them prepare you to enjoy the blooms that will emerge afterwards and during the storm, you will be tossed around, beaten up, bent, and even have some parts the weak parts break off that need to be removed so that your genius can flourish.

 When the storm passes, the very essence of who you are will remain rooted, steadfast, consistent and strong and you cannot withstand the storm without self-care, love and acceptance.
 These elements protect and fortify you.